 I wanted to do that.
 I wanted to write.

 Of course I started with some really dreadful stuff.
 My best friend, a talented artist, and I wrote comics with ourselves cast as dogs (those loveable, snarky mutts) and our enemies as the ultra-snooty purebreds.
 Of course we always got the last laugh.
 Of course we were funnier in our own minds than in reality.

-Shortly after I got married, I started a mystery, a traditional mystery featuring an amateur sleuth in small-down New York.
-Then…life happened.
+Shortly after I got married, I started a mystery, a traditional mystery (I’m not sure “cozy” was a thing back then) featuring an amateur sleuth in small-town New York.
+Then life happened.
 I had one kid, then another.
 We got a dog.
 I had a job.
 And on, and on.

-And one day…the job went away.
+One day…the job went away.
 The kids were older.
 My husband said, “Why don’t you finish that novel?”
 So I did.
-Then question then was, “Now what?”
+The question then was, “Now what?”

 Something had happened.
 I had morphed into an honest-to-pete published author.

 Here I am.
 I’m still working a day job as a technical writer.
 I sold The Laurel Highlands Mysteries at the end of 2017–which as any writer will tell you is just another beginning.
 The ideas, and the work, never stops.

 And I couldn’t be happier.